 We drive into the beautiful National Park for a 3km forest walk to Nong Phug She Tower.
 Located near Nong Phug Shee pond, the main water source for many creatures, you have a good chance of seeing elephants and other wild animals.
 We continue to Haew Suwat Waterfalls, and then PB Valley Vineyard to enjoy a tour and lunch.
 Later, we experience the amazing phenomenon of many thousands of bats flying out of their cave over the paddy fields.

-We travel to Chantaburi, arriving for lunch.
+We travel to Chanthaburi, arriving for lunch.
 Our exploration of the town takes us to the Chantaboon Waterfront Community, grown from a riverside trading spot some 300 years ago to witness the local, Chinese-influenced culture.
-We also visit the famous Gothic Chanthaburi Church and stroll along Si Chan Road before checking in at the Maneechan Resort (4T).
+We also visit the famous Gothic Chanthaburi Church and stroll along Si Chan Road before checking in at the Maneechan Resort (4-star).

 The thunder of the majestic Tatai Falls reveals the river’s true power as it drops 6m to the rocks below.
 We sail on a tributary into the heart of the Cardamom jungle to gaze at the turbulent waters and enjoy a picnic lunch amongst the sights and sounds of the jungle.

-Enjoy time at leisure until we transfer by boat and onwards to Phnom Penh, where we check in at the Iroha Garden Hotel (3T+).
+Enjoy time at leisure until we transfer by boat and onwards to Phnom Penh, where we check in at La Rose Suite (3.5-star).

 Phnom Penh was once considered one of the most beautiful cities in the Orient, and tree-lined boulevards and colonial-era buildings still reflect the glorious days, where Asian and Western traditions meet in a fascinating way.
 We take a walking tour through the capital to see the Royal Palace with its Silver Pagoda, and the Cambodian Living Arts organisation, to meet local artists.
 Then, this afternoon, we have a tour of Tuol Sleng Prison (S-21) and the Killing Fields at Choeung Ek before visiting the Russian Market.